Clean Energy Targets Canada (Updated 2021)

 Renewable Energy Targets

 • Renewable Energy Target – Nova Scotia has a target to reduce emissions in the electricity sector by 55% by 2030.
-Nova Scotia has a goal to generate 40% of electricity from renewable sources by 2020.
-However, this goal has been extended to 2022 due to covid-19.
+Nova Scotia also has a goal to generate 80% of electricity from renewable sources by 2030.
+They are currently on track to reach 70% by 2025-26.

 Energy Efficiency Targets